Web Development

 Limitations:

-• Can get expensive with apps
+• Costs add up with apps

 • Limited blogging and content capabilities